It’s official: scientists have figured out the secrets for how to study effectively for exams.

 There are lots of ways to do this – this example is the spacing schedule I used when studying for my psychology final exams at uni:

-how to study effectively
+diagram showing how to do spaced learning effectively

 15. How To Study Effectively … In The Goldilocks Zone